kakawait/cas-security-spring-boot-starter/README.md

 Starter does not provide any additional _proxy granting storage_ (yet), by default an _in memory_ storage is used [`ProxyGrantingTicketStorageImpl`](https://github.com/apereo/java-cas-client/blob/master/cas-client-core/src/main/java/org/jasig/cas/client/proxy/ProxyGrantingTicketStorageImpl.java).

-To override it you can expose a `ProxyGrantingTicketStorage` beans like following:
+To override it you can expose a `ProxyGrantingTicketStorage` bean like following:

 ```java
 @Bean